organhouse/static-site/_pages/apply.md

 	<tr><td><span>What's your age?<span style='color:#ec008a;'>*</span></span><p>Persons over 45 must be accompanied by a millennial. ;)</p><input type='text' maxlength='255' style='width:100%; max-width: 700px;' name='LEADCF11' required=""></input></td></tr>

 	<tr><td><span>First Reference<span style='color:#ec008a;'>*</span></span><p>We only invite new members who are well known by the greater community and whom we know to be safe additions to our events.
-References are checked, and existing members should know their referrals well, trust referrals in an intimate setting, and be willing to stake their reputation on their referral’s behavior.
-Please provide a reference who is currently a member of The Organ House.
+References are checked, and existing members should know their referrals well, trust referrals in an intimate setting, be willing to stake their reputation on their referral’s behavior, and plan to attend their referrals first event with them.</p><p>Please provide a reference who is currently a member of The Organ House.
 Alternatively, if you found out about us through a Facebook group or at an event, please let us know which one:</p><input type='text' maxlength='255' style='width:100%; max-width: 700px;' name='LEADCF2' required=""></input></td></tr>

 	<tr><td><span>Second Reference</span><p>Please provide a second reference who is currently a member of The Organ House.
 It's okay if you don't have a second reference, but we prioritize applications that do.</p><input type='text' maxlength='255' style='width:100%; max-width: 700px;' name='LEADCF5'></input></td></tr>